-Be in general conformity with strategic policies in the development plan for the local area,

-- Be compatible with EU obligations and Human Rights requirements which have been transposed into UK law following departure from the EU, and - Satisfy the requirements of the Conservation of Habitats and Species Regulations 2017.
+- Be in general conformity with strategic policies in the development plan for the local area, - Be compatible with EU obligations and Human Rights requirements which have been transposed into UK law following departure from the EU, and - Satisfy the requirements of the Conservation of Habitats and Species Regulations 2017.

 1.23 The Neighbourhood Plan has followed several required stages in its preparation, as illustrated overleaf.
-There have been two public consultations and representations resulting from each consultation have been considered and modifications made or errors corrected as appropriate..
-Modifications recommended by the Independent Examiner have been made in the updated version of the Plan.
+There have been two public consultations and representations resulting from each consultation have been considered and modifications made or errors corrected as appropriate.
+Modifications recommended by the Independent Examiner have been made.